Pickerington Police Advice

 Passing Bad Checks - New City and County Policy

 The Fairfield County Municipal Prosecutor has issued a new policy regarding how to process the receipt of bad checks.
 The new policy covers how to accept checks for your business, what course of actions to take if a check is returned, and what conditions must be met before prosecution of the offender can be completed.
 The City of Pickerington Prosecutor has accepted this policy into the Mayor's Court as well.
-For a copy of the new policy, click the below link to be redirected to the Prosecutor's Forms and Protocols page on their website.
+For a copy of the new policy, visit the Prosecutor's Forms and Protocols page on their website.

 Identity Theft Alert